ROHITJAIND/Ex.-No.-8.-PROTOTYPE-PART-MODEL-DESIGN-IN-3D-PRINTER/README.md

 # Ex.
 No. 8 - PROTOTYPE PART MODEL DESIGN IN 3D PRINTER
 ## DATE:
 ## AIM:
 To prototype the given part model design in 3D Printer.
 ## REQUIREMENTS:
-- 3D Printer machine.
-- CURA 4.0 Software.
-- Autodesk Fusion 360 Software.
-- System - Windows 7 or higher, 1 GB RAM
+- 3D Printer machine,CURA 4.0 Software,Autodesk Fusion 360 Software,System - Windows 7 or higher, 1 GB RAM.
 ## PROCEDURE:
 Step 1:- Check all Electrical connections.
 Step 2:- First we install the software related the 3D printer (idea maker, ultimaker etc.)In idea maker first open the software and click the open file option as shown in below figure.